 Editor of Just Between Us magazine

-Shelly Esser has been the editor of Just Between Us for over 30 years.
-Additionally, she was actively involved in women’s ministries for 20 years, is an author, and has served on the Board of the Pastoral Leadership Institute.
-She and her husband have four daughters and a son-in-law, and live in Menomonee Falls, Wisconsin.
+Shelly has been the editor of Just Between Us for 30 years.
+She and her husband have four adult daughters and two sons-in-law, and live in Menomonee Falls, Wisconsin.